RedPillNow/now-context/README.md

 To customize the project, just replace 'now-starter-element' with the name of your element (this includes file names as well as text inside of html and ts files)
 You will want to rename the TypeScript class as well

+NOTE: Make sure you update bower.json so that the name of the component is correct!
+Otherwise when someone installs it, it'll be installed as now-starter-element.

 ## Testing

 Be sure to update the test suite in the `test` folder with tests for your component!